Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 Step 3: Receive initial approval from the free zone authority and sign the office or flexi-desk lease agreement.

-Step 4: Pay the licence and registration fees, following which the trade licence certificate is issued.
+Step 4: Pay the license and registration fees, following which the trade license certificate is issued.

 Step 5: Open a corporate bank account with a UAE-registered bank and complete registration with the Federal Customs Authority for cross-border trade.